-Every year, millions of people are forcibly driven from their land, homes, and farms to make way for hydropower dams, large-scale plantations, oil and gas pipelines, and other mega-development projects.
-The human impacts of this displacement have been devastating.
-Livelihoods have been destroyed, leaving families impoverished.
-Communities have lost access to schools and healthcare, and they have seen their social networks and cultures break down.
-Human rights defenders who have dared to resist these projects have faced criminalization and repression.
+Every year, millions of people are forcibly driven from their land, homes, and farms to make way for hydropower dams, large-scale plantations, oil and gas pipelines, and other mega-investment projects.
+These projects are often touted as “development,” but in practice, they provide few local benefits, while exacting a devastating toll on the well-being of affected communities and their environments.
+Countless livelihoods have been destroyed, along with the natural resources that underpin them, impoverishing communities for generations to come and causing a breakdown in social networks and cultures.
+Human rights defenders who dare to resist these projects have faced criminalization and repression.

 The global financial system is fueling this crisis with its relentless pursuit of new resources and markets.
-As capital becomes more interconnected, decisions made in boardrooms in New York, London, and Beijing are increasingly harming vulnerable communities and the ecosystems they depend upon.
-Communities are excluded from decision-making about development that affects them and then face further marginalization when they are forced to shoulder the costs.
+As capital becomes more interconnected, communities are excluded from investment decisions that affect them and then face further marginalization when they are forced to shoulder the costs.

-Inclusive Development International was launched in 2011 to fight back.
+Inclusive Development International was launched to fight back.

 We have been deeply inspired by people who have risked their lives and liberty resisting displacement and other human rights abuses caused by unjust development, unbridled greed and unchecked power.
 We have witnessed the destruction of entire communities whose struggles have become our own, but we have also seen how the world’s most powerful corporations can be held accountable by organized communities engaged in persistent, smart and strategic advocacy.

-We founded Inclusive Development International in order to support the struggles of those fighting on the front lines for just and inclusive development.
+We founded Inclusive Development International in 2012 in order to bring new resources and strategies to support those fighting on the front lines for just and inclusive development.

-We partner with grassroots organizations and local communities around the world to defend their land, natural resources and human rights against threats from harmful investment, trade and development projects.
+We partner with grassroots organizations and local communities around the world to defend their land, natural resources and human rights against threats from harmful investment projects.
 Together with our partners on the ground, we have prevented harms and obtained remedies after the fact in cases many believed “impossible” to win.

-At the same time, we campaign at the policy level to change the way development institutions, the financial sector, and multinational corporations do business.
+At the same time, we develop tools and resources to help strengthen the movement for corporate accountability, and we campaign at the policy level to change the way financial institutions and multinational corporations do business.